DBTrenches/SQLChecks/docs/SQLInstanceChecks.md

     ]
 ```

-Compares the resource governor pool and workload group settings between source and target and reports any discrepencies (changes in values or number of pool/groups). `New-ResourceGovernorJSONConfig` can be used to output the settings of a server to the correct JSON format shown above.
+Compares the resource governor pool and workload group settings between source and target and reports any discrepancies (changes in values or number of pool/groups). `New-ResourceGovernorJSONConfig` can be used to output the settings of a server to the correct JSON format shown above.

 ## Lock Pages in Memory (LPIM)
 ```json